Sessile serrated polyp of the colon and rectum

 Where are sessile serrated polyps normally found?

-How do pathologists make the diagnosis of sessile serrated polyp?
+How is the diagnosis of sessile serrated polyp made?

 Unfortunately, it is possible for gastroenterologists and surgeons to miss SSPs when doing a colonoscopy as they can be very difficult to see.
 They can be flat and indistinct and may blend in with the surrounding lining of the colon.

-What does dysplasia mean and why is it important?
+What is a sessile serrated polyp with dysplasia and why is dysplasia important?

 All SSPs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.